ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 Yes we can!
 So if we can send 2 `A`s, followed by the address we want (`0xffbc85e6` on this run), we can create a pointer to the string in position 8, and print out the string using `%8$s`!

 Our payload for the above example, therefore, would be something like `AAffbc86e6%8$s`, which we would send as our input string, but note 2 things:
-* The address has to be written reversing the bytes as we're doing this on a little-endian machine, so should be `0xe685bcff`
+* The address has to be written with the bytes reversed as we're doing this on a little-endian machine, so should be sent as `0xe685bcff`
-* The values for the address are the ASCII characters for each value in the address, but have to be the binary bytes themselves
+* The values for the address in the example payload above are the ASCII characters for each value in the address, but have to be the binary bytes themselves for the exploit

 The second point means we can't type these in ourselves (as we can't type binary in directly), so we need to use something else instead.